-^{1.} The dimensions are 28 arcsec on AXIS2=Y and 52 arcsec on AXIS1=X. See Figure 3.2 and Figure 11.1.
+- 3. The dimensions are 28 arcsec on AXIS2=Y and 52 arcsec on AXIS=X. See Figure 3.2 and Figure 11.1. - 4.
+Information on the F25NDQ aperture can be found on page 360. - 5.
+The neutral density filters can only be used as available-but-unsupported apertures with the CCD detector.

-^{2.} The MAMA plate scales differ by about 1% in the AXIS1 and AXIS2 directions, a factor that must be taken into account when trying to add together rotated images.
+^{2.} The CCD and MAMA plate scales differ by about 1% in the AXIS1 and AXIS2 directions, a factor that must be taken into account when trying to add together rotated images.
 Also, the FUV-MAMA uses a different mirror in the filtered and unfiltered modes.
-In the filtered mode, the plate scale is 0.3% larger (more arcsec/pixel).
-Information on geometric distortions can be found in Chapter 14.
+In the unfiltered mode, the plate scale is 0.3% larger (more arcsec/pixel).
+Information on geometric distortions can be found in Section 14.6.